 Onam 2019 Special: Top 5 Onam Songs Of Malayalam Cinema!

 Onam, the most-loved festival of Kerala is finally here.
-Today, Keralites from all over the world are celebrating the much-awaited Thirvonam day.
+Today, Keralites from all over the world are celebrating the much-awaited Thiruvonam day.
 When it comes to the Malayalam movie industry, Onam is undoubtedly the most-anticipated season of the year.
 Every year, Malayalam cinema witnesses some of its biggest releases during the Onam season.

 Malayalam movie industry has always celebrated the concept of Onam through its films.
-There was even a point of time where an Onam celebration scene was mandatory in every family entertainer movie.
-Onam is also the occasion which most of the blockbuster movies of the year make their television premieres.
+There was even a point of time where an Onam celebration scene was mandatory in every family entertainer.
+Onam is also the occasion when most of the blockbuster movies of the year make their television premieres.

 This Onam, here we present the Top 5 Onam songs of Malayalam cinema.
 Have a look....